aakshii03/customer-churn-classification/README.md

         LIME is technically relevant because it helps interpret complex, black-box machine learning models by providing local explanations.
         It explains individual predictions rather than the entire model and Identifies which features influence a specific prediction.

-Conclusion: XGBoost model outperforms according to accuracy and matthews_corrcoef measures.
+Conclusion: I have tried models like logistic regression, Rando forest, decision tree and XGBoost.
+XGBoost model outperforms according to accuracy and matthews_corrcoef measures.
 Suggestion is to use XGBoost model for churn prediction.